ScratchAddons/website-v2/content/addons/60fps.md

 id: 60fps
 ---

-**Higher project framerate mode** is an addon that allows customization of the project's run speed to be faster than the default of 30 FPS.
-This has the effect of making the project appear to run smoother and at a faster rate relative to the custom FPS value; therefore, the default value of 60 FPS will essentially make the project run twice as fast.
+**Higher project framerate mode** is an addon that allows customization of the project's run speed to be faster.

+Scratch normally iterates loops 30 times per second, resulting in a screen refresh rate of 30 frames per second (FPS).
+This addon can increase the iteration rate, thereby changing the framerate.
+This has the effect of making the project animate smoother but also run faster, relative to the custom FPS value; therefore, the default value of 60 FPS will essentially make the project run twice as fast.

+Some projects adapt to framerate increases with techniques such as [delta time](https://en.wikipedia.org/wiki/Delta_timing), to run properly while maintaining smooth animations.

-The feature can be quickly toggled on/off by holding `alt` and clicking the green flag.
+The feature can be toggled on/off by holding `alt` and clicking the green flag.
 The flag will turn blue and a yellow fast-forward icon will appear over it, indicating that the project is running at a faster speed.

 ## Features

-- The addon's functionality is only enabled whenever the user toggles it on by holding `alt` and clicking the green flag.
-The addon's functionality is toggled off every time the page is opened/refreshed.
+- The addon's functionality is only enabled when the user activates it by holding `alt` and clicking the green flag.
+The addon's functionality is turned off every time the page is opened/refreshed.
 - The addon works in both the project page and the editor.
-- By default, the addon (when toggled on) sets the project's framerate to 60 FPS.
-This value can be changed in the addon's settings to an integer ranging from 31 to 240.
+- By default, the addon (when activated) sets the project's framerate to 60 FPS.
+This value can be changed in the addon's settings to a whole number ranging from 31 to 240.

 ## Settings